Classic brick apartment building courtyard

 This is illustrative only and does not constitute an offer to sell securities.
 Actual tax liability depends on your individual circumstances.
 Consult a qualified tax and legal advisor before making any decisions.

-There is no obligation.
-We start with a conversation to understand your building and your goals - and to see whether a 721 exchange is the right fit for you.
+No obligation.
+We start with a conversation to understand your building and your goals, and give you an honest answer on whether a 721 exchange is the right fit.